ofiwg/libfabric/man/fi_getinfo.3.md

   are any messages larger than an endpoint configurable size.
 This flag requires that FI_MSG and/or FI_TAGGED be set.

-*FI_HMEM*
+*FI_WRITE*
-: Specifies that the endpoint should support transfers to and from device memory.
+: Indicates that the user requires an endpoint capable of initiating writes against remote memory regions.
+This flag requires that FI_RMA and/or FI_ATOMIC be set.

 Capabilities may be grouped into three general categories: primary, secondary, and primary modifiers.
 Primary capabilities must explicitly